jmtilli/micronovaxrd/README.txt

 1. Measurements

+Measurements are loaded by File -> Load measurement.
+The number of data points is divided by the modulo parameter.
+Usually 500 - 1000 is a good number of data poins.
+You can also set which data points are imported by the settings "angle min" and "angle max".

+Only measurements exported from PANalytical's software are supported.
+In order to import other file formats, you need to edit PANImport.java, which requires Java programming skills.
+Specifically, the file format is the .x00 file format.
+PANalytical's software may support other file formats as well, but this software doesn't.

+The wavelength of the measurement must be entered manually on the layer editor tab.
+The default wavelength is 1.54 nm (Cu K-alpha line).
+Scattering factors for other wavelengths are not included in this distribution.
+Instructions for installing complete scattering factor databases are in the file README-1st.txt.

 If you want to test the program without using a real measurement, choose File -> Load empty measurement and enter the desired angular range and the